iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Convexity Preserving Operations for Functions.md

 $$

 $\delta_C$ is convex and it's an augmented real function and $\Vert \cdot \Vert$ is convex and a real-valued function.
 Applying infimal convolution preserving property, the distance function is convex.

+**Remarks**

+Proximal operator for a convex function is also going to be convex, because it can be seemed as a convolution of the convex function $f$, with the convex function $1/2\Vert y - \cdot\Vert$.
+Beginner might get the $\inf$ confused with the $\sup$ of convex function is still convex theorem.

 **Source**